-- Lymphedema: This medical condition has to do with the swelling of a body part when lymph fluid accumulates abnormally.
-It usually happens whenever something interferes with the process of lymph fluid drainage into the blood.
-Consequently, this could make the arm, neck, leg, or abdomen swell.
+- Lymphedema: This medical condition has to do with the swelling of a body part where the lymph fluid is accumulating abnormally.
+It usually happens when something interferes with the process of lymph fluid drainage into the blood.
+Consequently, this could make the arm, neck, leg or abdomen swell.

-- Phlebitis: This occurs when the vein is inflamed and has blood clots in it caused by trauma, infection, or inflammation.
+- Phlebitis: This occurs when the vein is inflamed and has blood clots in it caused by trauma, infection or inflammation.
 It is predominantly found in leg veins and mostly affects people with varicose veins.
-Due to the sudden occurrence of inflammation, the thrombus firmly adheres to the wall of the vein and puts the superficial vein, which increases the risk of clots.
+Due to the sudden occurrence of inflammation, the thrombus firmly adheres to the wall of the vein and blocks the superficial vein, which increases the riskiness of the blood clots.

-- Varicose veins: These veins are saccular and distended with tendency to expand and lead to venous inflammation.
-When they develop, they can be very painful and do not disappear without treatment.
+- Varicose veins: These veins are saccular and distended with a tendency to expand, leading to venous inflammation.
+When they develop, they can be very painful and will not disappear without treatment.
 When varicose veins form externally, it is a sign that the patient has venous weakness.

 How to Wear Compression Stockings

 - First, measure your feet and legs in order to get the correct size.
 It is best to do this in a standing position.
 Often the sizing for compression socks will correspond with the sizing for your shoes.
 If you have strong calves, you may need to opt for wide-calf compression socks.

 - Put your compression garments on first thing in the morning, before swelling occurs in the legs.
 Alternatively, you can lie down and prop up your legs on top of pillows for about 15 minutes before donning your socks.